+The key attributes included: a cooperative culture; effective and purposeful community engagement; genuine partnership with partners contributing unique, complementary skills and innovation; enthusiasm and fun; and celebration of success.
 The Plan is an absolute credit to the Goulburn Broken CMA, its Implementation Committee, irrigators and indeed the whole local community living in the Shepparton Irrigation Region.
 It is the epitome of resilience and adaptive management.